Let Me In Festival 2019

 To encourage people with disabilities to continue to attend events at the theatre, post-festival.

-Activities» By bringing them into the space and involving them in events, we hope to encourage more people to return.
+Activities» By bringing them into the space and involving them in events and a sensory tour, we hope to encourage more people to return.

 What success will look like

-Through planning further events for and measuring uptake on future performance bookings from the target groups, supported by complimentary tickets provided by the theatre.
+Through measuring uptake on future performance bookings from the target groups, alongside the growth of our access list supported by complimentary tickets provided by the theatre.

-Funders will receive a monthly email report on the project detailing the ongoing progress and activities and any changes to the project which will take place.
+Funders will receive regular updates on the project detailing the ongoing progress and activities and any changes to the project which will take place.
+We found that donors to our 2018 festival were very satisfied with communications.

 The Rose has made a huge difference to the local population and economy, and inspiration and interest must be encouraged from the many backgrounds and experiences of our generations, so that we can play a role in their lives as they can in ours.
-The festival has in it's 5 years drawn in large crowds, however due to funding, it was unable to go ahead this year.
-The community have seemingly missed out this year on what we hope to be an ongoing and positive project, that is constantly developing.
+The festival has in its 6 years drawn in a wide variety of participants who have all left encouraging and positive feedback about their experiences.
+But there are still more people to reach.
+By continuing this festival, we can do this.

-The primary beneficiaries will be children, young people and adults who will have the opportunity to develop their artistic talents and gain practical hands on experience in the arts.
+The primary beneficiaries will be children and young people who will have the opportunity to develop their artistic talents and gain practical hands on experience in the arts.
 Participants family, friends and carers would also benefit by seeing loved ones build in confidence.
 Other beneficiary groups include Rose Theatre staff who gain experience of working with a diverse audience from Let Me In Festival.
 From this, our staff will take that knowledge forward to develop further work.

-Our charity has a reputation for producing world class theatre and we know that we have the facilities and partnerships to provide a well-rounded and insightful experience for people with disabilities.
-With support from an encouraging local community, we know from past experience that this project will be a success.
+The Rose has a reputation for producing world class theatre and we know that we have the facilities and partnerships to provide a well-rounded and insightful experience for people with disabilities.
+With support from an encouraging and involved local community, we know from past experience that this project will be a success.
+Provision of theatre for SEND audiences in Kingston, SW London and the wider local community needs to improve and grow, and the Rose is well placed to lead this.

 Read more about the Charity running this project.